adolliou/SPICE_alignment/README.md

                                threshold_time=threshold_time)
 C.process(path_output=output_L3_fits)
 ```
-### Align SPICE raster with the created synthetic raster
+### Align SPICE raster with the synthetic raster

-The code first creates a SPICE pseudo raster by spectrally summing over the chosen HDUList window.
-It then cross-correlate the SPICE image and the synthetic raster, while shifting the header values of the SPICE image.
+The code first creates a SPICE pseudo raster by spectrally summing over the chosen HDUList window (here, the C III window).
+It then cross-correlates the SPICE image with the synthetic raster, while shifting the header values of the SPICE image.
 It returns a cross-correlation matrix that can be used to determine the optimal shift to apply to the header values.
 The header values that can be shifted are CRVAL1, CRVAL2, CROTA, CDELT1  and CDELT2.